As a digital marketer, you spend hours fine-tuning email components — tweaking the creative, agonizing over subject lines, and deliberating send time.

 Customers may also receive an email on one device but shop on another.
 You're familiar with the scenario: You're browsing on your phone during the commute, but don't have time to complete the purchase.
 You get a cart abandonment email on your phone.
 Then you buy an hour later at your desktop during lunch.
 You may never have clicked on the email, but it prompted you to make a purchase you otherwise would have forgotten.

-While all these actions occur as a result of receiving an email, none of them will register in traditional click-based email marketing metrics.
+While all these actions occur as a result of receiving an email, and often with revenue generated, none of them will register in traditional click-based email marketing metrics.

 Adapting to the customer journey